dacr/code-examples-manager/README.md

 |CEM_SEARCH_GLOB            | examples files globs
 |CEM_GITLAB_TOKEN           | gitlab authentication token for snippets API access
 |CEM_GITHUB_TOKEN           | github authentication token for gists API access, see below for how to get this token
-|CEM_EXAMPLES_OVERVIEW_UUID | the UUID for the overview GIST which list all examples, default value is `cafacafe-cafecafe`
+|CEM_EXAMPLES_OVERVIEW_UUID | the fixed UUID for the overview GIST which list all examples, default value is `cafacafe-cafecafe`

 Configuration examples :
 ```shell